Custom Scripts Overview

 • Run daily: The script will be run every 24 hours based on the previous run time.

 • Run on-demand from Self Service: The script will never be run automatically and will only be offered as an optional item from Self Service.
-After the item is executed, the Run button will be relabeled Run again.
+After executing the item, the Run button will be relabelled Run again.

 Exit Codes and Outputs

-• If a script exits with an exit code of 0, this is considered to be a passing result.
-If the script exits with an exit code other than 0, this is considered an Alert/Failure.
+• If a script exits with an exit code of 0, it is considered a passing result.
+If it exits with an exit code other than 0, it is considered an Alert/Failure.

-• Stdout and Stderr are recorded to the audit information for a script, which can be found on the device status page or custom script status page.
+• Stdout and Stderr are recorded in the script's audit information, which can be found on the device status page or custom script status page.

 • A remediation script allows the main Audit Script to be leveraged as a true audit script to check for system configuration or application state.
 If this audit script exits with an exit code other than 0, this is considered an audit failure, and the remediation script will then be run.